 - when coaching and developing

 There are times when profiling can backfire if not well managed, for example, in a low-trust working environment.
-However, it’s worth keeping in mind, that profiling is a catalyst to understand a colleague better and appreciate differences, which in turn helps build trust.
+However, it’s worth keeping in mind, that profiling is a catalyst to understand a colleague better and appreciate differences, which in turn can help build trust.

 Just as business intelligence tools can help you make informed business decisions, people intelligence tools can help you make informed people decisions such as how to get the best out of others.

 Profiling is a quick-win tool.
-When you want to explore using profiling for speedy engagement and productivity, please get in touch.
-Simply book a convenient time in my diary.
+When you want to explore using profiling for speedy engagement and productivity, please get in touch – book a complimentary consultation.